hieuvp/learning-kubernetes/07-kubernetes-persistent-volumes/README.md

 <div align="center"><img src="assets/diagram.png" width="400"></div>

+The database pod will use a volume claim and a persistent volume to store the database for our application.

 <!-- AUTO-GENERATED-CONTENT:START (CODE:src=labs/mysql-pv.yaml) -->
 <!-- The below code snippet is automatically added from labs/mysql-pv.yaml -->
 ```yaml